Draed/3_docker_images/README.md

 # docker images

 This repository regroup all my docker images.
-I try my best to not depend on someone else images's and use official docker images.
+I try my best to not depend on someone else images's and/or use official docker images.

 ## architecture and description :